stark1tty/SedMob/docs/web-ui-guide.md

 # Web UI Guide

-SedMob's web interface is built with Jinja2 templates and inline CSS.
+Gneisswork's web interface is built with Jinja2 templates and inline CSS.
 All pages share a common layout defined in `base.html`.

 ## Navigation